TRI-AMDD/beep/CONTRIBUTING.md

 This will

-1. Install all the dependencies for PyBaMM, including the ones for documentation (docs) and development (dev).
+1. Install all the dependencies for BEEP, including the ones for documentation (docs) and development (dev).
-2. Tell Python to use your local pybamm files when you use `import pybamm` anywhere on your system.
+2. Tell Python to use your local beep files when you use `import beep` anywhere on your system.

 ## Coding style guidelines

-PyBaMM follows the [PEP8 recommendations](https://www.python.org/dev/peps/pep-0008/) for coding style.
+BEEP follows the [PEP8 recommendations](https://www.python.org/dev/peps/pep-0008/) for coding style.
 These are very common guidelines, and community tools have been developed to check how well projects implement them.

 ### Flake8

 We use [flake8](http://flake8.pycqa.org/en/latest/) to check our PEP8 adherence.
-To try this on your system, navigate to the PyBaMM directory in a console and type
+To try this on your system, navigate to the BEEP directory in a console and type

 ```bash
 flake8